CountyEthics

 Crag Considerations

-• The west-facing aspect means the boulders only receive afternoon and evening sun, which in early April is limited and low-angled — morning dampness and condensation can linger well into the afternoon.
+• The west-facing aspect means the boulders only receive afternoon and evening sun, which is insufficient to drive rapid drying during overcast, humid conditions like this current spell.

-• Rhyolite becomes dangerously slippery when wet — friction loss is severe and falls are likely on even easy problems.
+• Rhyolite becomes extremely slippery when wet — the loss of friction is dramatic and falls are likely even on easy problems.

 Reasoning